lzontar/GrafMuvi/README.md

 Logging is a very useful tool, because it can develop a better understanding of how a program works.
 In our project we will use [Logstash](https://www.elastic.co/products/logstash), which is an open source tool for collecting, parsing and storing logs for future.
 ### Neo4j
 One of the most fundamental parts of our RESTful API is our database.
 [Neo4j](https://neo4j.com/) is a graph, NoSQL database management system, which we will use in our project.
 Graph databases are databases that use graph structures to represent and store data.
-### Google Cloud
+### Microsoft Azure
-We want this project to have a cloud infrastructure and we will use [Google Cloud](https://cloud.google.com/) computing services.
+We want this project to have a cloud infrastructure and we will use [Microsoft Azure](https://azure.microsoft.com/en-us/) to implement it.

 ## :sos: Wish to contribute?
 ### Environment setup